 Dr. Stephenson is an assistant professor of Expressive Therapies and program coordinator for Art Therapy.
 She has put Lesley University at the forefront of art therapy for older adults.
 She writes about how the arts can promote health and wellness in older people.
 She is an experienced clinician and the founder of national and international art therapy programs.

 In 2030, adults over 65 will make up 20 percent of the population of the United States.
 For older adults, the unseen enemy is isolation.
 Losses increase as spouses and friends pass away.
 Older adults may relocate to a new location, abandoning homes they have lived in for many years.
 As a result, many of these seniors suffer from depression, medial problems and withdrawal from society.

 Dr. Stephenson’s research demonstrates that using art as one of the creative expression activities for adults can change the negative impact that affects the lives of these senior adults.
-Including art in the list of creative activities promotes increased self-esteem, social connection and motivation.
+Including art in the list of creative activities for adults promotes increased self-esteem, social connection and motivation.
 This leads to improved health and well-being.
 Dr. Stephenson’s goal is to introduce the creative arts into the day-to-day lives of older adults.

 “If by improving a person’s sense of happiness and social connection through creative engagement, we can reduce isolation and depression, we may be able to delay significant contact with the healthcare system.
 That’s money that isn’t being spent.
 When people take the risk of making art with others, it builds community, which is therapeutic.
 Making art allows this community-building to happen quickly and more powerfully,” she explains.

 Many adults lose mobility as a result of stroke, severe arthritis or injuries from falls.
 Seniors with limited mobility are unable to enjoy the hobbies and creative activities for adults in their younger days with better health.

 These individuals can still find a list of creative activities for adults that they can enjoy today.